 Cryptocurrency bull market definition, examples, and identification

 There’s a lot of terms to learn in cryptocurrency trading, but “bull run” seems to be the one people learn the fastest.
-That’s normally because this is the time that crypto starts getting the most coverage in the media, and it’s also the time where things can get very dangerous for new cryptocurrency investors.
-In this article, we define this term, and we tell you everything you need to know to navigate the bull market crypto cycle.
+That’s normally because this is the time, when crypto starts getting the most coverage in the media, yet at the same time things can get very dangerous for new crypto investors.
+In this article we'll find out, what it is, and share with you everything you need to know to navigate the bull market crypto cycle.

 Cryptocurrency bull market definition

-A bull market refers to a time period in the market cycle when the value of crypto assets are on the rise.
-The past bull market sent prices so high that it brought many new investors to the cryptocurrency niche.
+A bull market refers to a time period on the market cycle, when the value of crypto assets is on the rise.
+A past bull market drove prices so high, that it brought many new investors to the cryptocurrency niche.

-Unfortunately, it also set them up for a fall, and you should be wary of bull runs where you may be unknowingly purchasing your coins or tokens at an inflated price.
-However, if you have purchased your assets at an attractive price previously, then a bull market gives you an excellent opportunity to claim some of those profits.
+Unfortunately, it also set them up for a fall, and you should beware of bull runs, where you may be unknowingly purchasing your coins or tokens at the inflated price.
+However, if you have purchased your assets at the attractive price previously, then a bull market gives you an excellent opportunity to claim some of that profit.

-Identifying the start of a bull market can be tough, but generally, you would begin to see a lot of optimism surrounding cryptocurrencies.
-The whole market would look like it was slowly rebounding and becoming very healthy, particularly after a previously sharp decline.
+Identifying the start of a bull market can be tough, but generally, you would see a lot of optimism surrounding cryptocurrencies.
+The whole market would look like it was slowly rebounding and becoming very healthy, particularly after a previous sharp decline.

-People will be excited about the future of crypto when you’re in a bull market.
-Watch the news carefully, particularly mainstream media and see what they’re saying about blockchain technologies.
+People will be excited about the future of crypto, when you’re on a bull market.
+Watch the news carefully, particularly mainstream media and see what they say about blockchain technologies.
 If it’s all doom and gloom, then prepare for more declines.
-However, if things are looking sunnier on the regular, then you could be ready to see an increase in prices.
+However, if things are looking sunnier on the regular, then you could be ready to see increase in the price.

 Bull market example